Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Related Work

 \section{Related Work}

 Prior research addresses the impact of uncertainty on NMPC via robust NMPC (RNMPC) or stochastic NMPC (SNMPC).
 RNMPC represents uncertainty in the system as bounded disturbances.
-While min-max tube NMPC methods \cite{villanueva2017robust,manchester2017dirtrel, garimella2018robust} and multi-stage NMPC approaches \cite{lucia2014multi} have been proposed, constraint-tightening based tube NMPC \cite{mayne2011tube} has proved to be the most common and computationally tractable RNMPC approach.
-Most of these approaches rely on tube size derived from the use of a computed Lipschitz constant \cite{marruedo2002input,gao2014tube}, CCMs \cite{bayer2013discrete,singh2017robust,chou2021model}, or bounds on incremental stability \cite{kohler2020computationally}.
+While min-max tube NMPC methods \cite{manchester2017dirtrel, villanueva2017robust, garimella2018robust} and multi-stage NMPC approaches \cite{lucia2014multi} have been proposed, constraint-tightening based tube NMPC \cite{mayne2011tube} has proved to be the most common and computationally tractable RNMPC approach.
+Most of these approaches rely on tube size derived from a computed Lipschitz constant \cite{marruedo2002input,gao2014tube}, CCMs \cite{singh2017robust, bayer2013discrete,chou2021model}, or bounds on incremental stability \cite{kohler2020computationally}.
 These methods for computing invariant sets are often complex, may place significant restrictions on the dynamics, and can lead to overly conservative results.
+Recent work has proposed sampling-based reachability analysis for arbitrary continuously differentiable dynamics with less conservative results \cite{lew2021sampling, wu2023robust}.

 Stochastic NMPC represents uncertainty as a probability distribution and optimizes the expectation over costs and constraint violations.
 Oftentimes, they optimize a feedback policy, rather than a control sequence.
 Our method, PAC-NMPC, falls into this category of approaches.
 Early approaches focused on a local iterative solution to the stochastic Hamilton-Jacobi-Bellman equation \cite{todorov2005generalized,todorov2009iterative}, which relies on a first order approximation of the dynamics for noise propagation.
 Stochastic differential dynamic programming approaches \cite{theodorou2010stochastic} would later allow for second order approximation of the dynamics.
 More recent methods utilize the unscented transform to propagate noise through nonlinear dynamics \cite{ozaki2020tube, howell2021direct}.
 In \cite{williams2016aggressive}, the authors leverage path integral control to generate open-loop trajectories and create a sampling-based NMPC algorithm.
-More recent extensions \cite{williams2018robust,yin2022trajectory} include a feedback policy for robust performance. \cite{gandhi2021robust} provides guarantees on free-energy growth.
+More recent extensions \cite{yin2022trajectory, williams2018robust} include a feedback policy for robust performance, \cite{gandhi2021robust} provides guarantees on free-energy growth, and \cite{yin2023risk} penalizes Conditional Value-at-Risk (CVaR).